jaredchester/add-on/charles_hub/README.md

-# CHARLES Hub (Minimal)
+# CHARLES Hub (Minimal Persona)

-This add-on is a minimal placeholder to store the CHARLES persona prompt in a single text field on the add-on configuration page.
-The service itself is a stub that just stays running.
+Minimal Home Assistant add-on that only stores a persona prompt and writes it to `/share/charles_persona.txt` on start.
+Service logs the prompt and exits cleanly.

-## Configure
+## Options
-- Open the add-on in Home Assistant and set **persona_prompt** in the configuration tab.
-Save and restart.
+- `persona_prompt` (string, optional): CHARLES persona text.
+Defaults to a short prompt.

 ## Build/Install
 - Add this repository to Home Assistant Add-on Store.
-- Rebuild/install the **CHARLES Hub** add-on (version 0.3.0).
+- Install/rebuild the add-on.
+After start, check `/share/charles_persona.txt` for the saved prompt.